-- We generate a random identifier for the secret (v4 UUID)
+- We generate a random secret identifier for the secret (v4 UUID)

-- Encrypt the secret with the data key
+- Encrypt the secret with the plaintext of the data key

-- Store the encrypted data key and encrypted payload in DynamoDB (with encrypts the data at rest also), using the random identifier as the key
+- Store the encrypted data key and encrypted payload in DynamoDB (which encrypts the data at rest also), using the secret identifier as the lookup key

 - Return the identifier back so that we can find the secret later on.

 - We pass in the identifier

 - Load the record from DynamoDB